“It’s been a good run, but this is the end for you,” Sera said. “Give up now, and maybe you’ll still be able to walk away.”

 Her people ran on love.
 Not sexual love–Xrrt had never wrapped her mind around the concept, in practice or in theory–but the deep bonds of family.
 Every sister in the hive came from the same mother, or the same mother’s mother.
 Their love for each other thrummed through the hive-song, the psychic connection between sisters that kept the hive together.
 Xrrt had walked away from her hive, and their absence was a silence where there should have been music.
 That was the price every one of her people paid to fly with the Coalition: the silence of space between her and her sisters, the hive-song fading with distance.

 Some of her people took to the stars without losing the hive-song.
 Often a young queen would take command of a frigate and travel for a while; some of her sisters would come with her while others stayed with their mother, the hive cleaving in two so they all had room to grow.
-Other hives travelled together in colony ships, looking for new worlds where they could expand their territory without a queen having to part from her own daughter.
+Other hives traveled together in colony ships, looking for new worlds where they could expand their territory without a queen having to part from her own daughters.
 It was not the choice Xrrt had made, but it was one she had considered when her sisters realized that there was no room left for the hive to grow.
 They had chosen a third option together: sending some of their workers to the stars, to serve the Coalition instead of their native hive.

 The stranded ship had been much larger than a frigate, and the queen was no callow youth looking for adventure.
 They had been going somewhere before they were attacked.
 Had they been forced out of their original burrows by their own numbers?
 Had they been pushed out by the unrest that was spreading from star to star, as each species rushed into the void the Coalition had left to take what they could from their former allies?
 Or were they colonizers, looking for a homestead they could take by force?

 The door to Weyland’s lab was open.
-Xrrt poked her head in and saw the doctor at her desk.
+Xrrt poked her head in and saw the doctor at his desk.
 Weyland had a diagram up on her com screen: a shifting graphic of her species’ anatomy, changing as a maggot grew into a soft-shelled juvenile and then an adult.
 When she heard the click of Xrrt’s claws on the floor she looked up and scooted her seat around to face her.

 Xrrt said, I think we did the right thing.
 But we’ll never know whether they understood that we were only trying to help.
 We had no way of asking them what they wanted.
 They had no way of telling us what they needed.
 That’s the way it’s going to be now, all of us talking past each other, with no way of knowing how much of the meaning is lost.
 But I believe they understood that you wanted to help.